heroiclabs/nakama-docs/docs/storage-collections.md

 ## Write objects

 A user can write one or more objects which will be stored in the database server.
 These objects will be written in a single transaction which guarantees the writes succeed together.

-!!!
-Tip
-    In most cases you won't need to group data under multiple collections so it can be easiest to just name it after your project.
-For example "Super Mario Run" could use a collection "smr" or similar.

 ```sh fct_label="cURL"
 curl -X PUT \